 Ni Hao Ma Workshop on Peking Opera

 At Ni Hao Ma Mandarin Learning Lab, we recognize the importance of preserving and promoting traditional Chinese culture.
 That’s why we organize workshops on Peking Opera, offering students the opportunity to immerse themselves in this unique art form.
-Our workshops not only offer valuable insights into the rich tradition of Chinese culture but also provide hands-on experiences, including the opportunity to paint traditional masks.
+Our workshops not only offer valuable insights into the rich tradition of Chinese culture but also provide hands-on experiences.
+This includes the opportunity to paint traditional masks.
 By the end of the workshop, we’re confident that our students will have developed a profound appreciation for the timeless beauty and artistry of Peking Opera.

 A Final Curtain: Embark on Your Peking Opera Journey